 I gazed at each statue, and lost myself in a reverie before many a fair Madonna or beauteous nymph.
 I haunted the Vatican, and stood surrounded by marble forms of divine beauty.
 Each stone deity was possessed by sacred gladness, and the eternal fruition of love.
 They looked on me with unsympathizing complacency, and often in wild accents I reproached them for their supreme indifference—for they were human shapes, the human form divine was manifest in each fairest limb and lineament.
 The perfect moulding brought with it the idea of colour and motion; often, half in bitter mockery, half in self-delusion, I clasped their icy proportions, and, coming between Cupid and his Psyche’s lips, pressed the unconceiving marble.
 (465)

-In quite Blakean language, Verney experiences these statues as presences that have “the human form divine” and human “lineament[s],” but are not Man.
+In quite Blakean language, Verney experiences these statues as presences that have “the human form divine” and human “lineament[s]” but are not Man.
 He partakes in some strange communion with the figures, losing himself in a Rousseauian “reverie” as he and the statues gaze upon one another.
 The statues themselves seem to be perpetually, purely in relation, dispossessed from themselves and “possessed by sacred gladness, and the eternal fruition of love.”
 What is “eternal fruition”?
-Given that “fruition” denotes the realization of some potentiality, trajectory, project, or task, “eternal fruition” indicates the absolute non-presence of any task.
+Given that “fruition” denotes the realization of some potentiality, trajectory, project, or task, “eternal fruition” indicates the absolute nonpresence of any task.
 That which is always, eternally in fruition has no need of a projected task or process of coming into fruition; it simply is.
 The statues thus enflesh a common, taskless existence.
 Their “supreme indifference” is indifference to the world of differentiation itself, the world of tasks and progress, of improvement, deferral, and futurity: the world of Man.
 As the pun on “unconceiving marble” suggests, the statues have no child gestating or project into futurity; there is no work or task to be fulfilled, no condition to be improved, nothing to be accomplished or realized, because existence is always already “eternal[ly]” in fruition, immanently what it is—let be.
-The name for this release, this immaculate non-conception, is love: “the eternal fruition of love.”
+The name for this release, this immaculate nonconception, is love: “the eternal fruition of love.”